Dr. David Zatz: organizational psychologist, writer, Allpar founder, change agent

-David Zatz is a writer, organizational development consultant, former publisher, editor, photographer, and automotive/organizational historian.
+David Zatz is a writer, organizational development consultant, and automotive/organizational historian.
 LinkedIn bio

-David Zatz worked as a freelance writer even as he trained to become an organizational development consultant, publishing auto reviews and business pieces in trade magazines in the 1980s and 1990s.
+David Zatz was a freelance writer as well, publishing business pieces in trade magazines in the 1980s and 1990s.
 He started Allpar.com, which became the biggest and most popular Chrysler-oriented web site, in 1994 (the name Allpar.com came in 1998).
 David also founded the rec.autos.makers.chrysler newsgroup, including the Chrysler FAQ which continues to be served by MIT.

-While pursuing a doctorate in organizational psychology, David also did dissertation editing and research consultations, and started Teachers College’s first known student newspaper (typesetting it on his 1988 Mac Plus).
+While pursuing a doctorate in organizational psychology, David also did dissertation editing and research consultations, and started Teachers College’s first known student newspaper.
 His non-automotive work has appeared in Quality Digest, HRMagazine, and Administrator, trade publications (such as Health Foods Business and Print & Graphics), and books (including the Encyclopedia of Management and the Business Strategy Book of Readings).
 He has appeared at conferences sponsored by the Performance Institute, Quality New Jersey, The Conference Board, and the Association for Quality and Participation, now part of the American Society for Quality.
 He is also currently the publisher of MacStats, a clearinghouse of Mac statistical software.

 A little research: